Dans-labs/dariah/docs/Workflow.md

 table will be cleared (not dropped), and all workflow info will be recomputed.

-The [WorkflowInfo](Components#workflowinfo) component presents the previous resets since the webserver was last started, and gives an overview of the recomputed workflow attributes.
+The [WorkflowInfo](Components#workflowinfo) component presents the previous resets since the web server was last started, and gives an overview of the recomputed workflow attributes.

 ### Inspecting other documents ###